wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

-If you want to pay for Kubernetes support, Red Hat® OpenShift, at <a target="_blank" href=" https://www.redhat.com/en/technologies/cloud-computing/openshift"> https://www.redhat.com/en/technologies/cloud-computing/openshift</a>, is a container application platform that brings Docker and Kubernetes to the enterprise by adding external host names and role-based security.
+If you want to pay for Kubernetes support, Red Hat® OpenShift, at <a target="_blank" href=" https://www.redhat.com/en/technologies/cloud-computing/openshift"> https://www.redhat.com/en/technologies/cloud-computing/openshift</a>, enables Docker and Kubernetes for the enterprise by adding external host names and role-based security.

-#### A) Clouds

-Being open-source has enabled Kubernetes to flourish on several clouds.

 One can run k8s containers in other clouds or within private data centers using OpenStack from RedHat.

-See <a target="_blank" href="https://codefresh.io/kubernetes-guides/kubernetes-cloud-aws-vs-gcp-vs-azure/">
-Kubernetes in the Cloud: AWS vs. GCP vs. Azure</a>
+Being open-source has enabled Kubernetes to flourish on several clouds<a target="_blank" href="https://codefresh.io/kubernetes-guides/kubernetes-cloud-aws-vs-gcp-vs-azure/">*</a>

 * <a href="#GKE">Google Kubernetes Engine (GKE)</a> is a container management SaaS product.
 GKE runs within the Google Compute Platform (GCP) on top of Google Compute Engine providing machines.